Hermit: Diocesan hermits

 Hermits devote their life to the praise of God and salvation of the world through a stricter separation from the world, the silence of solitude, and assiduous prayer and penance.
 (Footnote: CIC, can.
 603 §1) They manifest to everyone the interior aspect of the mystery of the Church, that is, personal intimacy with Christ.
 Hidden from the eyes of men, the life of the hermit is a silent preaching of the Lord, to whom he has surrendered his life simply because he is everything to him.
 Here is a particular call to find in the desert, in the thick of spiritual battle, the glory of the Crucified One.

 Catholic Church norms for the consecrated eremitic and anchoritic life do not include corporal works of mercy.
-Nevertheless, every hermit, like every Christian, is bound by the law of charity and therefore ought to respond generously, as his or her own circumstances permit, when faced with a specific need for corporal works of mercy.
+Nevertheless, every hermit, like every Christian, is bound by the law of charity and therefore ought to respond generously, as their own circumstances permit, when faced with a specific need for corporal works of mercy.
 Hermits are also bound by the law of work.
 If they are not financially independent, they may engage in cottage industries or be employed part-time in jobs that respect the call for them to live in solitude and silence with extremely limited or no contact with other persons.
 Such outside jobs may not keep them from observing their obligations of the eremitic vocation of stricter separation from the world and the silence of solitude in accordance with canon 603, under which they have made their vow.
 Although canon 603 makes no provision for associations of hermits, these do exist (for example the Hermits of Bethlehem in Chester, NJ, and the Hermits of Saint Bruno in the United States; see also lavra, skete).